 All undergraduate students at Royal Holloway encounter some elements of performance within their degree, although there is sufficient flexibility within the overall curriculum to interest both specialist and non-specialist performers.

-Regular lessons are organised in conjunction with a series of lectures and practical seminars.
+Regular lessons with instrumental and vocal tutors are organised in conjunction with a series of lectures and practical seminars.
 A wide range of performance courses is available to second and third-year students.
 The Music Department also offers exciting opportunities to study practical applications of non-Western music.

 We believe being a composer today is about finding your individual voice, developing technical skills and a professional attitude, and finding the confidence to explore your own creativity.
 Royal Holloway offers a cohesive pathway allowing students to develop creatively and technically throughout the degree programme.
 A thorough and wide-ranging technical and practical foundation in acoustic composition is available to all first-year music undergraduates.
 In the second and third years a range of options is available for those wishing to further explore their compositional ideas.
 At graduate level there is a range of courses available in acoustic and studio composition whilst a large number of PhD composers create a thriving community for contemporary music within the Department.